 I wish that Dina had credited where she got her graphics from because they are quite incredible and unique in some cases, at least when it comes to the medieval cats.
 It's unlikely that Dina created these graphics herself, as many people offered such imagery for free download on their pages, and in any case Dina would surely not have seen any issue with using graphics others had made for a personal site like this one.

-Despite the personal nature of Dina's Garden, her page titled The Book Shop is full of what are presumably affiliate links to Amazon.
+Despite the personal nature of Dina's Garden, her page titled The Book Shop is full of affiliate links to purchase books on Amazon.
 This is a fascinating example of very early affiliate marketing tactics appearing even on a personal page which was probably not heavily trafficked by anyone aside from Dina's immediate friends and family.
 Did she ever make much money from those Amazon links?
 Or was she actually only hoping to refer people to the most convenient place to buy her favorite books online?